 Car Loan vs. Car Lease

-Auto loans are a type of funding meant for the explicit purpose of purchasing a vehicle.
+Auto loans are installment loans meant for the explicit purpose of purchasing a vehicle.
 Auto loan lenders are typically listed as lienholders on a vehicle’s title while the official owner pays off their loan.
 Borrowers gain complete legal ownership over their vehicle once they ultimately pay off their auto loan.

 A car lease, on the other hand, is when a driver makes a monthly payment in order to have access to a vehicle.
-While the driver can typically treat the vehicle as if it was their own when they have a car lease, they do not officially own the vehicle and may be required to abide by certain restrictions.
+Approximately 20% of new cars in the United States are leased.1 While the driver can typically treat the vehicle as if it were their own when they have a car lease, they do not officially own the vehicle and may be required to abide by certain restrictions.
 For example, people may find that their lease agreement has restrictions as to how many miles they may drive within a given leasing term.

 Should You Buy or Lease a Car When You Have Bad Credit?